rc-jwheeler/ridepilot/README.md

 2. Application setup
     - `bundle install`
+    - Copy `config/application.example.yml` to `config/application.yml` and update the values.

 3. Database setup
     - Copy `config/database.yml.example.pg` to `config/database.yml` and update the values for specific environment (at least __development__ and __test__).

     - `rails db:setup`